 Most of the youngsters asked (79%) disagreed to the statement that "love forgives everything", leaving a small percentage (21%) agreeing in any way with it.
-The findings of the second phase of the research were almost the same.
+The findings of the second phase and the third phase of the research were almost the same.

 The idea that love forgives everything was statistically significantly different (p<.05) between females and males; it seems that females disagree more strongly with this idea than males.
-In the second phase of the research the difference in the opinions of males and females were marginally non significant.
+In the second phase of the research the difference in the opinions of males and females were marginally non significant, while in the third phase statistically significant differences were spotted between all gender categories (males-females, females-not gender defined, males-not gender defined), and this difference is stronger between females and people who preferred not to state their gender.
+Women tend to believe that love doesn't forgive everything, while people

 Age plays no statistically significant role (p>.05) in the way youngsters feel about the idea that love forgives anything.
 Surprisingly, in the second phase of the research there was a statistically significant difference (p<.05) between the age groups regarding the 5th question.
 Apparently, older youngsters (16-18) are more strongly opposed to the idea that love forgives everything than their younger peers (aged 13-15).
+Surprisingly, the opposite statistically significant difference (p<.05) appeared in the third phase; younger participants disagreed with the idea that love forgives everything in a stronger way than older participants.